 Tomb Raider Beta [PSX / Saturn / PC]

-Overview: Tomb raider was not only one of the best selling, early 3D games, but it was the most recognizable icon of the Playstation brand.
-Tomb Raider development started early 1995, Core Design, of Derbyshire (formed in 1994) decided that they wanted to make a video game based on ‘Tomb Raiding’, the game was released early October 1996 on several platforms such as: PC, Sega Saturn and Playstation.
-It was then re-released on the N-gage nokia phone to promote the franchise further.
-The original concept showed early drawings of a male character which they then changed to a female named Lara Croft.
+Overview: Tomb raider was not only one of the best selling, early 3D games, but it was the most recognizable icon of the PlayStation brand.
+Tomb Raider’s design and concept started in 1994, Core Design, of Derby decided that they wanted to make a video game based on ‘Tomb Raiding’.
+Subsequently the game was released early October 1996 on several platforms such as: PC, Sega Saturn and PlayStation.
+Tomb Raider was then re-released on the N-Gage Nokia phone to promote the franchise further.
+The original concept showed early drawings of a male character which they changed to a female named Lara Cruz then to the heroine we know as Lara Croft.

 ——